 Go back to Google Sheets and use the link you just created in the IMPORTDATA syntax.
 Your spreadsheet will load successfully.

 Automated CSV import from Google Drive with Coupler.io

 If you are looking for a scalable, automated way to import CSV data from Google Drive, setting up an importer add-on is a convenient option to consider.
 Coupler.io, for one, is an easy-to-use tool that helps consolidate data from different sources in Google Sheets.
 You can install Coupler.io as follows:

 - Create a new spreadsheet and choose Add-ons -> Get add-ons.

-- Type Coupler.io in the G Suite Marketplace tab or go to the add-on’s page.
+- Type Coupler.io in the Google Workspace Marketplace tab or use this direct link.